A lecture about life challenges after laryngectomy that includes discussion of late side effects of radiation can be viewed on YouTube.

 Some laryngectomees may manifest wound healing problems following surgery, especially in areas that have received RT.
 Some may develop a fistula ( an abnormal connection between the inside of the throat and the skin).
 Wounds that heal at a slower pace can be treated with antibiotics and dressing changes by specialists.

-Damage to the the ear (ototoxicity)
+Damage to the middle ear (ototoxicity)

 Carotid artery stenosis: The carotid arteries in the neck supply blood to the brain.
 Radiation to the neck has been linked to carotid artery stenosis or narrowing, representing a significant risk for head and neck cancer patients, including many laryngectomees.
 Stenosis can be diagnosed by ultrasound as well as angiography.
 It is important to diagnose carotid stenosis early, before a stroke has occurred.